CrociDB/flingern/README.md

 ```
 # Why 'flingern'?

-Flingern is a nice neighborhood in Düsseldorf where I usually take walks and have coffees.
+Flingern is a nice neighborhood in Düsseldorf where I usually take walks and have coffee.